Abhi2114/raytracer/README.md

 # raytracer
 Raytraced rendering of images with various shapes using realistic reflections and shadows.

 Intersections supported for Planes, Spheres and Triangles.
+The barycentric co-ordinates for the intersection point are computed for any intersection point inside a triangle, which helps compute an interpolated vertex normal, which in turn gives a much smoother shading effect.

 The recursion depth for computing reflections is currently set to 5, increase it at your own risk :)